-Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to be well prepared.
-Here's some information to help you get ready for your appointment, and know what to expect from your doctor or speech-language pathologist.
+Here's some information to help you get ready for your appointment and know what to expect from your doctor or speech-language pathologist.

 What you can do

-- Write down key personal information, such as when your child said his or her first word and when he or she started speaking in sentences.
+- Prepare key personal information, such as when your child said his or her first word and started speaking in sentences.
 Also, try to recall when you first noticed your child stuttering and if anything makes it better or worse.
-If you're an adult who stutters, be prepared to discuss how stuttering has affected your life, current problems it may be causing and what treatments you've had in the past.
+If you're an adult who stutters, be prepared to discuss how stuttering has affected your life, current problems it's causing and what treatments you've had.

-- Make a list of all medications, vitamins and supplements that you or your child is taking.
+- Make a list of all medications, vitamins and supplements that you or your child takes, including the dosages.